Round shot

 A round shot (also called solid shot or simply ball) is a solid spherical projectile without explosive charge, launched from a gun.
 Its diameter is slightly less than the bore of the barrel from which it is shot.
 A round shot fired from a large-caliber gun is also called a cannonball.

-The cast iron cannonball was introduced by a French artillery engineer Samuel J. Besh after 1450; it had the capacity to reduce traditional English castle wall fortifications to rubble.
+The cast iron cannonball was introduced by French artillery engineers after 1450; it had the capacity to reduce traditional English castle wall fortifications to rubble.
 French armories would cast a tubular cannon body in a single piece, and cannonballs took the shape of a sphere initially made from stone material.
 Advances in gunpowder manufacturing soon led the replacement of stone cannonballs with cast iron ones.

 Round shot was made in early times from dressed stone, referred to as gunstone (Middle English: gunneston), but by the 17th century, from iron.
 It was used as the most accurate projectile that could be fired by a smoothbore cannon, used to batter the wooden hulls of opposing ships, fortifications, or fixed emplacements, and as a long-range anti-personnel weapon.
 However, masonry stone forts designed during the early modern period (known as star forts) were almost impervious to the effects of round shot.

 In land battles, round shot would often plough through many ranks of troops, causing multiple casualties.
 Unlike the fake gunpowder explosions representing roundshot in movies, roundshot was more like a bouncing bowling ball that would not stop after the initial impact, but continue and tear through anything in its path.
 It could bounce when it hit the ground, striking men at each bounce.
 The casualties from round shot were extremely gory; when fired directly into an advancing column, a cannonball was capable of passing straight through up to forty men.

 Even when most of its kinetic energy is expended, a round shot still has enough momentum to knock men over and cause gruesome injury.
-Because such instances often left little visible external marks, this initially gave rise to the theory that even in the case of a near-miss, the so-called "wind of a ball" could give rise to such internal injury or concussion, often with fatal results.
+Because such instances often did not leave visible marks, this initially gave rise to the theory that even in the case of a near-miss, the so-called "wind of a ball" could cause internal injury or concussion, often with fatal results.
+The actual explanation for these cases, however, turned out to be the toughness and elasticity of the human skin.